AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

 Use ASP.NET Core to instrument an application by performing the following steps:

 **Note:** Download the [demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerDotNetDemo.zip).
-Go to the ManualDemo directory and run the program as instructed in the README.md file.
+Go to the webapi.dotnetcore directory and run the program as instructed in the README.md file.

+Jaeger 0.2.2 and NETCore.App 2.1.0 are required to run the demo.

 1. Install NuGet packages.

     ```
-    // Adds the following components:
+    // Add the following components:
     // OpenTracing.Contrib.NetCore: the ASP.NET Core middleware
     // Jaeger: an implementation component of OpenTracing
     // Microsoft.Extensions.Logging.Console: a log component